pololu/rpicsim/docs/RSpecIntegration.md

     rspec ./spec/example/nice_error_spec.rb:8 # FooWidget when exposed to 1.5ms pulses behaves correctly

 In this example, we had a {file:PersistentExpectations.md persistent expectation} asserting something about the INTCON SFR and and at some point in a lengthy integration test our expectation failed.
-The "Simulated PIC cycle count" shows us the value of {RPicSim::Pic#cycle_count} at the time that the error happened.
+The "Simulation cycle count" shows us the value of {RPicSim::Sim#cycle_count} at the time that the error happened.
-The "Simulated PIC stack trace" shows us what addresses were on the PIC's call stack.
+The "Simulation stack trace" shows us what addresses were on the device's call stack.
 (Actually, the call stack stores the addresses the process will return to, but this stack trace shows the addresses where calls occurred, which is one or two less than the return address.)
 This information can help when you are {file:Debugging.md debugging} issues.